novaenext/ipipeline/README.md

 ## Example

-While the documentation is being written, this example will cover the main features of the package.
-The code will be divided into sections where each of them will be explained separately for a better understanding.
+This example was divided into sections to explain the main features of the package.
+In case of questions about a specific detail the package contains docstrings for all modules, classes, methods and functions.

-**Configurations:**
+**Imports:**

-The ipipeline package offers two high-level interfaces that do all the complex work in a simplified way.
-The first is the pipeline interface represented by the Pipeline class and the second is the execution interface represented by the SequentialExecutor class.
+The ipipeline package tries to keep things simple, therefore all the work is done through the pipeline interface imported as Pipeline and the execution interface imported as SequentialExecutor.

 ```python
 import logging